- Exercise a high degree of caution in the Philippines overall. Seek specific advice for the locations you intend to

 There is a very high threat of kidnapping in the southern Philippines, especially at coastal resorts and isolated coastal locations.
 Business or criminal-related kidnapping can occur anywhere in the Philippines.

 The threat is highest along the Zamboanga peninsula and in the Sulu Archipelago.
-Groups based in the Sulu Archipelago have also demonstrated their ability to take hostages at locations around Mindanao and in eastern Malaysia.
+Groups based in the Sulu Archipelago have taken hostages at locations around Mindanao and in eastern Malaysia.
 Recent attacks show these groups have the ability to target locations frequented by tourists in southern Palawan, Bohol, southern Negros, southern Cebu and Siquijor.

 Numerous locals and foreigners have been kidnapped in central and western Mindanao, which includes the Zamboanga Peninsula and the Sulu Archipelago.
 Westerners, including Australians, have been kidnapped in recent years.
 Kidnap victims are sometimes held in captivity for long periods of time before being released.
 Others have been killed by their captors.